 Figure 1.
-Spearman correlation of 5-year average pollutant concentrations.
+Spearman correlation of 1,- 5-, and 10-year average pollutant concentrations.

 Figure 2.
-Percentage change in odds of ALS diagnosis per 1-, 5- and 10-year average standard deviation increase for each pollutant.
+Percentage change in odds of ALS diagnosis per 1-, 5- and 10-year average standard deviation (SD) increase for each pollutant.
 Results are from the Bayesian hierarchical model including each of EC, NOx, CO, and non-EC PM2.5 together, and were additionally adjusted by age, sex, year of birth, vital status, socioeconomic status, civil status, last reported place of residence, and place of birth.